14 days to withdraw

 • by mail order,

-• outside the establishment of the professional (during a door-to-door selling, at the workplace, in a community centre, during organised excursions, etc.).
+• outside the establishment of the seller (during a door-to-door selling, at the workplace, in a community centre, during organised excursions, etc.).

-• in a shopping following an invitation from the retailer to visit you on the spot.
+• in a shop following an invitation from the retailer to visit the premises.

 Purchase in a shop, at a fair or exhibition: no withdrawal!

-Good to know: According to the Court of Justice of the European Union (judgement of 7 August 2018), a stand run by a professional a few days a year at a trade fair is a "business establishment" if, in view of the circumstances, the appearance of the stand and the information relayed at the fair, you could reasonably expect that the trader would carry on his activities and sell his products or services to you.
+Good to know: According to the Court of Justice of the European Union (judgement of 7 August 2018), a stand run by a trader a few days a year at a trade fair is a "business establishment" under the condition that the appearance of the stand and the information relayed at the fair conveys a reasonable expectation that the seller would be inclined to sell their products or services .

 Do I have a right of withdrawal for any purchase?